 Your Orange County DUI lawyer knows that the amount of alcohol consumed is another factor that could affect the time it takes to reach peak blood alcohol content (BAC).High doses of alcohol slow down stomach emptying and bowel motility, while low doses of alcohol increase stomach emptying.Therefore, a high dose is apt to slow down and increase the peak BAC.

 Similar to the way food delays absorption, sugary drinks have a delayed absorption rate.For instance, champagne will be absorbed more quickly than sweet vermouth.The carbonation of champagne also gives it a propensity to increase the rate of the opening of the pyloric valve as well as the gastric emptying time.

-If you would like to discuss your DUI case with a competent Orange County DUI lawyer, please contact Coffey and Coffey at (800) 706-7888.
+If you would like to discuss your DUI case with a competent Orange County DUI lawyer, please contact the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawat (800) 706-7888.